blaster151/fp-3/AI_MATHEMATICAL_IMPL_GUIDELINES.md

 - `[Domain]Oracles`: Domain-specific oracle collection
 - `All[Domain]Laws`: Meta-oracle for complete domain checking
 - `check[Domain]Consistency`: Cross-oracle consistency checking

+### **Examples: BorelStoch specialization**

+The abstract Kolmogorov and Hewitt–Savage zero–one laws are implemented via the reusable `MarkovOracles.zeroOne.kolmogorov` and `.hewittSavage` hooks.
+When specialising to the BorelStoch category, adapt samplers and indicators into those witnesses instead of creating a new
+oracle:

+- **Sampler**: model the base probability space \(\Omega\) with an explicit weighted support.
+- **Coordinates**: provide the coordinate maps \(f_i : \Omega \to X_i\) as deterministic functions.
+- **Product constructor**: assemble the Kolmogorov power \(X_J\) from the coordinate values.
+- **Finite marginals**: list a handful of projections \(\pi_F : X_J \to X_F\) to feed the oracle.
+- **Statistic**: expose the tail-event indicator \(s : X_J \to \{0,1\}\), optionally generalised to a different boolean object.

+Wrap these ingredients with `buildBorelKolmogorovWitness` (see `borelstoch-examples.ts`) and run the standard zero–one check.
+Determinism of `s ∘ p` then reports that the tail event has probability 0 or 1, recovering the familiar measure-theoretic corollaries without duplicating any oracle logic.

+For Hewitt–Savage style symmetry assumptions, reuse the same setup but also list a finite family of permutation actions \(\hat\sigma : X_J \to X_J\) as deterministic functions.
+Pass these along with a permutation-invariant indicator to `buildBorelHewittSavageWitness`, then run `MarkovOracles.zeroOne.borelHewittSavage.check`.
+The report combines the Kolmogorov diagnostics with explicit permutation invariance checks, so determinism of `s ∘ p` again encodes \(P(T) \in \{0,1\}\).

+## Implementation Roadmap for New Categories

+When extending the repository to support additional Markov categories (e.g. Top/Vietoris, Measurable Spaces with new monads), follow this sequence:

+1. **LAWS.md Annotation**
+   - Add a subsection under the appropriate category.
+   - Record the categorical guarantee (e.g. existence of Kolmogorov products, Hewitt–Savage applicability).
+   - Cite the relevant proposition/theorem.
+   - Mark oracle status (e.g. "oracles apply formally, but no witness builder yet").

+2. **Stub File Creation**
+   - Add a scaffold file in the appropriate module folder, e.g.
+     `top-vietoris-examples.ts`.
+   - Export placeholder functions (`buildKolmogorovWitness`, etc.) that throw `NotImplementedError` with a pointer to LAWS.md.

+3. **Witness Builder Implementation**
+   - Implement explicit functions constructing the required witness:
+     - product objects and marginal projections,
+     - statistics (tail- or permutation-invariant),
+     - check preservation conditions.
+   - These mirror the approach used in BorelStoch.

+4. **Tests and Examples**
+   - Add example scripts demonstrating the witness for concrete finite products.
+   - Cross-link the examples in LAWS.md to verify consistency.

+> **Note:** If a category is not causal (for example, the Vietoris Kleisli
+> category Kl(H)), implement Hewitt–Savage oracles as explicit throwing stubs
+> rather than leaving them
+> undefined, so limitations are visible at runtime.

+### Examples: Top/Vietoris Specialization

+- **Kolmogorov Product Guarantee**: Kl(H) admits Kolmogorov products of arbitrary cardinality as infinite products of topological spaces with the product topology.
+Future witness builders can delegate directly to these product constructions.

+- **Constant-Function Phenomenon**: In Kl(H), any continuous map from
+  \(\prod X_i\) into a Hausdorff space that is independent of all finite coordinate subsets must be constant.
+This mirrors the “tail-measurable functions are trivial” intuition for topological hyperspaces.

+- **Non-Causality Caveat**: Kl(H) is not causal, so Hewitt–Savage zero–one does
+  not apply.
+Document adapters should therefore advertise Kolmogorov support while flagging the causal obstruction for permutation-based laws.

 ## 🔄 **Continuous Integration**